CCPS Staff

 Rachel has been CEO of the Coalition of Care and Support Providers in Scotland since July 2022, leading the work of the organisation to represent not-for-profit providers nationally.

-Much of her work to-date has focused on realising the Fair Work agenda and influencing much needed sector reform.
-She has worked in Scottish social justice organisations for over 20 years and has a particular interest in working in membership organisations to develop a collective voice to influence.
+She has been part of Scottish social justice organisations for over 20 years and has a particular interest in working in membership organisations to develop a collective voice to influence.

 Nadine Cassidy

-ADMINISTRATIVE OFFICER
+ADMINISTRATIVE AND FINANCE OFFICER

 Nadine joined CCPS in 2019 as part of the admin team and has a focus on finances.
 She feels privileged to be able to support the work of her colleagues across the organisation in improving not-for-profit social care.

 Nadine has worked in the third sector for over 15 years.
 She was previously an Advocacy Worker supporting parents of children with exceptional healthcare needs and is particularly passionate about disability issues.
-In 2015 she completed a Postgraduate Certificate in counselling studies at Edinburgh University to strengthen her skills.

 Alison Christie